manicamit/diffie_hellman_chat/README.md

 ## ⚠️ Compatibility
 🐧 **Linux Only**: This application currently works only on Linux systems.
 Cross-platform support will be added in future updates.

+**Update: winclient was added for cross platform connections, you can use winclient entirely for Linux to Linux or cross platform , while the client.py supports only Linux to Linux chats**

 ## Features
 - 🔒 End-to-end encryption using Diffie-Hellman key exchange
 - 👥 Multiple client support
 - 🌐 Client-to-client secure messaging
 - ⚡ Real-time message delivery
 - 🛡️ Protection against man-in-the-middle attacks

 ## Installation
 1. Clone the repository:
    ```bash